btcpayserver/btcpayserver-doc/Apps.md

 ![BTCPay Pos](img/BTCPayPointOfSale1.jpg)

 Adding new products is easy.
-The app has a shopping cart feature, tips, custom payment options and more.
+The app has a shopping cart feature, tips, product inventory, custom payment options and more.

 Point of sale app can also be used for receiving donations or even as a small e-shop, depending on the customizations applied.